Disclosing Blindness/ Low Vision

 - Going in person demonstrates your ability to arrive at the employer’s office and act professionally.

-- By entering confidently and being dressed appropriately, you can make a good impression, and your disability will not be an issue.
+- By entering confidently and being dressed appropriately, you can make a good impression, and your eye condition will not be an issue.

 - Whoever you meet will have the chance to interact with you and ask questions about accomplishing the job duties.
 This is an opportunity to sell yourself as a potentially valuable and capable employee.